saralevay/saralevay.github.io/photoactive.md

 <img src="./media/publ_images/setup.png" alt="Setup" style="width:60%; height:auto;">
 </div>

-The particles are made of <a href="https://hexbug.com/" target="_blank">Hexbug nano-s</a>.
-Hexbugs are small "robots" with a small battery, a rotating motor, and flexible tilted rubber legs.
-When you turn them on, they start to vibrate and move.
-We made a small modification on the Hexbugs, as you can see above.
-We removed the battery, and added the red plastic cap that holds a photovoltaic cell.
-In this way the bugs can move only when they are illuminated.
-When we illuminate them more, they vibrate stronger and thus propel faster.
-On the other hand, when the illumination is lower, the vibration is weaker, and their velocity is smaller.
-This means, that we can tune the activity of the particles by changing the illumination.
+The particles are modified <a href="https://hexbug.com/" target="_blank">Hexbug Nanos</a>, small "robots" equipped with a small battery, a rotating motor, and flexible tilted rubber legs.
+When activated, they vibrate and move.
+We customized the Hexbugs, as shown above, by removing the battery and adding a red plastic cap that holds a photovoltaic cell.
+This modification makes them light-responsive, allowing movement only when illuminated.
+Higher illumination increases vibration intensity, causing them to move faster, while lower illumination results in weaker vibrations and slower movement.
+This enables precise control over their activity by simply adjusting the light levels.

 ### This is how the particles move with different illumination...